sagrub/climate-memory/README.md

 The webpage additionally contains two hidden pages:
 - **Thank you** page is shown after the form submission.
 - **404** page is displayed in case of an invalid URL.

+### Differences to Design
+- Topics:
+    - The initial plan was to have the cards separated into topics, which the user can select.
+This will be implemented in the next iteration.
+    - Possible solution is mainly to modified the data load in order to generate the cards content.
+        - The pop up window offering the user to click on different buttons related to the diferent topics.
+        - Each topic is related to a separated json file, containing the data to generate the cards.
+        - The buttons have the event listener on click firing the load data function.
+The function received the path to the json file depending on the selected topic.
+        - This would require to select all buttons with a specific data attribute and to use switch operator to get the correct data, i.e. load correct data.
+- User Chart or Progress: There are two options.
+Either to use the [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or the [Google sheets API](https://developers.google.com/sheets/api/quickstart/js).

+### Future Enhancements
+- Additional language could be used to target more users.
+- More topics then intially planed to make the webpage more intersting and to raise the awarness even more.

 ## Testing
 In generally, the website was continously tested affter implementing a feature or styling a component.
 The main part of testing includes the thorough manual testing as well as webpage validating using existing tools, see the detailed <a href="https://brodsa.github.io/climate-memory/README_testing.md" target="_blank">testing report </a>